tormozz48/magmamath-test/README.md

 The following RabbitMQ event patterns are used for communication between services:

-- `users.created`: Published when a new user is created
+- `user.created`: Published when a new user is created
-- `users.updated`: Published when a user is updated
+- `user.updated`: Published when a user is updated
-- `users.deleted`: Published when a user is deleted
+- `user.deleted`: Published when a user is deleted

 ## License